slowernews/wisdom-tldr/README.md

 ===
 ###On following the herd

 Most people are other people.
-Their thoughts are someone else opinions.
+Their thoughts are someone else opinions and they jump to conclusions.

 > *'Common sense is the collection of prejudices acquired by age eighteen.'*